-- Suppliers and manufacturers are encouraged to share this information with their legal and compliance teams. - Companies are encouraged to reach out directly to USDA AMS with their questions at befooddisclosure@usda.gov, or contact their national trade associations with questions as they arise who can also coordinate questions with USDA AMS. - The following national trade associations will be communicating regularly with each other and with USDA AMS to compare and share updates on NBFDS compliance progress.
+- b.
+Companies are encouraged to reach out directly to USDA AMS with their questions at befooddisclosure@usda.gov, or contact their national trade associations with questions as they arise who can also coordinate questions with USDA AMS. - c.
+The aforementioned trade associations will communicate regularly with each other and with USDA AMS to compare and share updates on NBFDS compliance progress.